IgnacioLeivaP/Virtual-boy-colorize/README.md

+Edit: I realized that the SGB variant palettes from 2A to 4H are from an older version I was working on, so they're a clone of 1A.
+I'm working on updating to the correct palettes atm.

 ﻿This is a shader to install on Retroarch to make Virtual Boy (and other monochromatic consoles) more prettier and less an eye blight.

 To install this, put the root of this project on the shaders folder, and inside Retroarch go to Shaders>Load>virtual boy colorize.glslp (or VB color+scaled.glslp for color+ smoothing).